-Here at AMi Marketing, we are well equipped with a great Graphic Design team that specializes in producing high quality and effective print based designs.
-From branding your new business with a logo that speaks to your target audience to developing your next mail campaign, our design staff can handle any and all of your design and print needs.
+AMi Marketing is a Creative Design Company located in Nashville.
+We are a team specialized in producing high-quality and effective print-based designs.
+From branding your new business with a logo that speaks to your target audience to developing your next mail campaign, our design staff can handle all of your design and print needs.

 Check out samples of some of our work below.
 We love working with clients to create a beautiful and compelling direct mail piece.